Risk sharing, measuring variability, and distortion riskmetrics: Unconstrained risk sharing

 \subsection{Pareto optimality, sum optimality, and comonotonic improvement}

 In all results, we will always assume that agents have preferences modelled by $\rho_{h_1},\dots,\rho_{h_n}$ where $h_1,\dots,h_n\in \mathcal H^{\rm BV}$, with one exception which will be specified clearly.
 The value of $h(1)$ is important for a distortion riskmetric $\rho_h$ because, by translation invariance, it pins down the value attributed to a sure gain or loss. \begin{proposition} ~ Let $X\in \X$.
 Then \begin{enumerate}[(i)] \item If a Pareto-optimal allocation in either $\mathbb A^+_n(X)$ or $\mathbb A_n(X)$ exists then $h_i(1)$, $i\in [n]$, are all $0$, all positive, or all negative; \item If $\dboxplus_{i=1}^n \rho_{h_i}(X)> -\infty$, then $h_1(1)=\dots=h_n(1)$. \end{enumerate} \end{proposition} The proof of Proposition \ref{prop:1} highlights the role of translation invariance.
-Notice that since distortion riskmetrics are positively homogeneous, the value of $h(1)$ can be interpreted as a constant marginal utility of money.
 For (i), we thus assume by contradiction that $(X_1,\dots, X_n)$ is Pareto optimal but that $h_i(1)$, $i\in [n]$, are not all zero or all of the same sign.
-We can organize a (cash) transfer $c_1,\dots, c_n$ between agents such that $\sum_{i=1}^n c_i = 0$ and the allocation $(X_1+ c_1, \dots, X_n+ c_n)$ strictly improves upon $(X_1,\dots,X_n)$, an absurd.
-This condition implies that, in order for the risk sharing problem to be meaningful, all agents must agree on whether they like or dislike an increase of their allocation.
-In the former case, $X_1,\dots,X_n$ may represent a good like monetary gains, and in the latter case, they may represent bad, like carbon dioxide emissions.
+We can organize a (cash) transfer $(c_1,\dots, c_n)$ between agents such that $\sum_{i=1}^n c_i = 0$ and the allocation $(X_1+ c_1, \dots, X_n+ c_n)$ strictly improves upon $(X_1,\dots,X_n)$; this should not be possible.
+This condition implies that, in order for the risk-sharing problem to be meaningful, all agents must agree on whether they like or dislike an increase of their allocation.
+In the former case, $X_1,\dots,X_n$ may represent a good like monetary gains, and in the latter case, they may represent bad outcomes, like carbon dioxide emissions.
 For (ii), when the value of $h(1)$ differs between agents, a similar type of transfer strictly reduces the sum of welfare $\sum_{i=1}^n\rho_{h_i}$, and so the value attained by the inf-convolution $\dboxplus_{i=1}^n \rho_{h_i}$ is arbitrarily small.

 For $h\in \mathcal H^{\rm BV}$, we write $\tilde h = h/|h(1)|$ if $h(1)\ne 0$ and $\tilde h = h$ if $h(1)=0$.
 If $h(1)\ne 0$, then $\tilde h(1)=\pm 1$.
 Note that replacing $h_i$ with its normalized version $\tilde h_i$ does not change the preference of agent $i$.
 Hence, we sometimes consider in our proofs distortion riskmetrics that are either all cash additive or all reverse cash additive.
 While this normalization does change the value attained by the inf-convolution, it is without loss of generality for characterizing Pareto optimality.